 By Blair Braverman

-The novel also confronts the fear of living in extreme environments, sexism in adventure guiding, owning your story and your to body, among other things.
-Also Blair is a total badass and it’s an entertaining read.
-As far as outdoor adventure books go, this one is a total knock-out.
+The novel also confronts the fear of living in extreme environments, sexism in adventure guiding, owning your story and your own body, among other topics.
+Also, Blair is a total badass and it’s an entertaining read.
+As far as outdoor books go, this one is a total knock-out.

 By Adam Shoalts

-In this book, Adam Shoalts sets out the paddle an unnamed river in the Hudson Bay Lowlands that has no record of ever being paddled.
+In this book, Adam Shoalts sets out to paddle an unnamed river in the Hudson Bay Lowlands that has no record of ever being paddled.
 Without a map, anything can lie beyond the river bend (say, a 20 ft. waterfall…) and I can only imagine the courage it takes to paddle not knowing what you’re in for.

 By Jon Krakauer

-By Alex Honnold with David Walters
+By Alex Honnold with David Roberts

 Alex Honnold is a legend in the climbing community, and the outdoor adventure world overall.
 In this book, we get to see the world through Honnold’s eyes and the thoughts he had while alone on a sheer rock face.